robb-j/r0b-blog/content/post/creating-a-proxy-with-deno.md

 I've been playing around with [Deno](https://deno.land) quite a bit recently.
 I'm really liking all of the integrated tooling and it's web-standards based approach.

-I wanted to create a little proxy so that I could access our Grafana dashboard on a Raspberry Pi based display in our office.
-The problem is that Grafana requires authenticated, but there was no way to configure the kiosk to provide that authentication.
+I wanted to create a little proxy so that I could access our Grafana dashboard on a Raspberry Pi-based display in our office.
+The problem is that Grafana requires authentication, but there was no way to configure the kiosk to provide it.

-So I set about to create a proxy server that could inject the authentication needed to access the dashboard, then I ran the proxy on the Raspberry Pi and pointed the kiosk to that proxy server.
+So I set about to create a proxy server that could inject the authentication needed to access the dashboard.
+I ran the proxy on the Raspberry Pi and pointed the kiosk to the proxy rather that grafana directly.
 Now it easily boots up and shows our dashboard.

 ## The code